Skip to Content

 • Medicine to treat chronic conditions like Crohn's disease or irritable bowel syndrome.

-• Probiotics repopulate the "good" bacteria that live in your digestive tract.
+• Probiotics to repopulate the "good" bacteria that live in your digestive tract.
 Talk with your doctor about whether probiotics are right for you.

 UPMC